etkitech/etkitech.github.io/docs/index.md

 # <a name="about" href="#about"> About us ‍</a>

-etki Tech Network is an online community of turkish speaking and international technologists abroad.
+etki Tech Network is an online community of Turkish speaking and international technologists abroad.
 To describe it amusingly and genuinely, we are grassroots, ideology-free, bloat-free, organic and 100% independent.

-Founded in 2016, we started as a local meetup group for exchanging and networking among the turkish speaking and international tech people in Germany.
+Founded in 2016, we started as a local meetup group for exchanging and networking among the Turkish speaking and international tech people in Germany.

-Currently etki Tech Network is an international online community built for cooperation and exchange between turkish speaking tech experts with migration background, also including international technologists.
+Currently etki Tech Network is an international online community built for cooperation and exchange between Turkish speaking tech experts with migration background, also including international technologists.
 Our mission is set to be enabling and driving exchange, diversity and inclusion in the technology scene.

 <br>